HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/docker.md

 - **[Docker Compose](https://docs.docker.com/compose/install/)**.
 When you install a Docker Desktop version (Windows, macOS), Docker compose is already included.
   For servers, it's an [additional install](https://docs.docker.com/compose/install/).
 - Login to HCL's instance of **[FlexNet](https://hclsoftware.flexnetoperations.com/)** using your credentials and download the [Domino REST API Docker image](https://hclsoftware.flexnetoperations.com/flexnet/operationsportal/entitledDownloadFile.action?downloadPkgId=HCL_Domino_REST_API_EAP) as an archive file.

+    !!!tip
+        This prerequisite is only needed if you would use the docker image from **FlexNet**.
+If you would use the docker image from [HCL Container Repository (Harbor)](https://hclcr.io/){: target="_blank"}, you just need to take note of the image name of the latest docker image version for docker compose .env file from Harbor indicated in [What's New](../../references/whatisnew.md).

 - A valid **Domino server id**, when you want to run as additional server in your existing domain.
 - A **Docker compose file** from [Downloadable resources](../../references/downloads.md).
 Select the matching one for either a standalone primary or an additional server.
 - A **`.env` file**.
 Download the `sample.env` from [Downloadable resources](../../references/downloads.md). **Rename the file to `.env`**, and **update** the `.env` file with your values.